sst/guide/_chapters/setup-the-serverless-framework.md

 ---
 layout: post
-title: Setup the Serverless Framework
+title: Set up the Serverless Framework
 date: 2016-12-30 00:00:00
 description: Tutorial on how to install the Serverless Framework.
 code: backend